Sculpture and Expanded Media

 Degree information and requirements:

-Isabel Farnsworth is head of sculpture program; Jonas Sebura is full-time faculty in the expanded media area; adjunct faculty includes Kortney Niewierski.
+Isabel Farnsworth is head of the sculpture program; Jonas Sebura is full-time faculty in the expanded media area; adjunct faculty includes Kortney Niewierski.